-The Sunningdale Agreement was a first attempt to introduce a power-sharing government in Northern Ireland.
-It failed due to Loyalist opposition but its ideas informed the more successful Good Friday Agreement almost 25 years later.
+The Sunningdale Agreement was a first attempt to build peace in Northern Ireland, by fostering compromise and forming a power-sharing government in the Six Counties.
+Sunningdale failed due to strident Loyalist opposition but its ideas informed the more successful Good Friday Agreement almost 25 years later.

 There were three significant difficulties to overcome.
 The first was convincing everyone to accept power-sharing – a formidable task, given the extreme positions of some groups.
 The second difficulty was formulating a stable and functional system acceptable to all parties.
 The third was determining a role for the Republic of Ireland.